farm-ng/amiga-dev-kit/website/docs/apps/controller_app/README.md

 ## Tips for Optimal Autonomy

 - Before engaging in autonomous operations, always perform a safety check of the environment.
-- When operating the robot via WASD control in the web app, ensure a stable and responsive network connection.
+- When operating the robot via remote keyboard control in the web app, ensure a stable and responsive network connection.
 - Monitor the robot's battery status via the Autoplot app to avoid interruptions in longer operations.

 ## Troubleshooting